Skip to main content

 Geology

 The park's landscape was sculpted by ancient glacial activity during the last ice age, resulting in distinctive rocky shores and numerous islands.
 The bedrock consists primarily of ancient granitic gneiss, formed over 1.9 billion years ago.
 The area's topography features dramatic cliffs, smooth rock faces, and deep fissures created by glacial movement.
-The numerous islands and islets were formed as the ice sheet retreated, leaving behind a complex archipelago system in Lake Saimaa.
+The numerous islands and islets were formed as the ice sheet retreated, leaving behind a complex archipelago system in Lake Haukivesi, part of the greater Saimaa lake system.

 Climate And Weather

 Linnansaari experiences a typical Finnish continental climate with distinct seasonal variations.
-Summers (June-August) are mild with average temperatures between 15-20°C and long daylight hours, perfect for outdoor activities.
-Winters (December-March) are cold and snowy, with temperatures often dropping below -10°C, transforming the lake into a vast ice sheet ideal for winter activities.
-Spring and autumn are transitional seasons marked by moderate temperatures and occasional rainfall, with autumn particularly notable for its vibrant fall colors.
+Summers (June-August) are mild with average temperatures between 15-20°C and long daylight hours, well suited to outdoor activities.
+Winters (December-March) are cold and snowy, with temperatures often dropping below -10°C, transforming the lake into a vast ice sheet.
+Spring and autumn are transitional seasons marked by moderate temperatures and occasional rainfall, with autumn particularly notable for its vibrant fall colours.

 Human History